ujvarafetoshi/ujvarafetoshi/README.md

 #### 💼 Professional Journey:

 - Currently leading AI-driven initiatives as a **Lead AI Data Scientist** at New Boundary Technologies.
-- Previously, I've managed to elevate brands and strategies as a Business Development Manager and Marketing Manager, showcasing my ability to not just understand data, but to also translate it into growth opportunities.
+- Previously, I've managed to brands and strategies as a Business Development Manager and Marketing Manager, showcasing my ability to not just understand data, but to also translate it into growth opportunities.

 #### 🛠 Technical Skills: